gallochris/cbb-docs/hugo_source/content/team-stats/02-team-offense.md

 `A% = Total team assists / FGM * 100`

-Michigan State posted a 67.6% assist rate in the 2017-2018 season, good for 1st in the nation.
-The Spartans had 670 assists on 991 made baskets.
+Michigan State posted a 66.8% assist rate in the 2018-2019 season, good for 1st in the nation.
+The Spartans had 715 assists on 1071 made baskets.

-`A% = 670 / 991 * 100 = 67.6`
+`A% = 715 / 1071 * 100 = 66.8`

-California only posted 41.5% assist percentage in the same season.
-This ranked 342nd amongst all Division-I teams.
+Saint Mary's posted a 37.9% assist percentage in the same season.
+This ranked 353rd amongst all Division-I teams.

 ### 3PA%